 Boxing day, 26th December 1925 was a big day for Harry Eugene Clarke and Elsie Grace Smith, as this is the day they were married at Sanderstead Parish Church, Croydon, Surrey.

-Harry was given a telling off for wearing his hat in this photograph
+Harry and Elsie's Wedding in 1925.
+Harry was given a telling off for wearing his hat in this photograph |

 The year is 1947.
 To the left are Dorothy, Harry's mother and Mabel at Bondi Beach Promenade, Sydney, Australia.
+To the right are Harry and Joan in Croydon, Surrey, UK |

 In 1958 Harry's daughter Joan married William Wright and the following year his first grandchild, Jeffrey was born.

 To the left the 1958 wedding of Joan to Bill (Harry and Elsie are to the extreme right of the photograph).
+To the right Harry and Elsie with their first grandchild in 1959 |

-To the left are Ian, Elsie, Harry, Kevin and Jeffrey in 1966 in Greatstone, Kent
+To the left are Ian, Elsie, Harry, Kevin and Jeffrey in 1966 in Greatstone, Kent To the right are Ian, Harry and Jeffrey in 1968 in Seaton, Devon |

-Harry and Elsie on their Golden Wedding Anniversary cutting the celebration anniversary cake
+Harry and Elsie on their Golden Wedding Anniversary cutting the celebration anniversary cake |

 So Joan, Bill, Jeffrey, Kevin and Ian all moved into a much larger house followed shortly after by Harry and Elsie.
 This was a house that had an extension built to accommodate Harry and Elsie.
 I am not going to say that this arrangement was perfect, unfortunately it's a fact of nature that three generations of a family living together can cause friction, but despite the odd hiccup the family were able to give the love, care and attention to Harry and Elsie that they were finding increasingly difficult to give themselves.